Assets of Community Value - Community right to bid

-What the community right to bid will do:
+What the community right to bid will do

-- allow community interest groups and unincorporated groups to nominate important local land and buildings as ‘assets of community value’
+- Allow community interest groups and unincorporated groups to nominate important local land and buildings as ‘assets of community value’

-- ensure that community interest groups are informed when the owner of a nominated asset (land or buildings) decides to dispose of the asset through a sale or a long lease
+- Ensure that community interest groups are informed when the owner of a nominated asset (land or buildings) decides to dispose of the asset through a sale or a long lease

-- give community interest groups up to six months to develop a bid to buy the asset or the lease when it goes up for sale.
+- Give community interest groups up to six months to develop a bid to buy the asset or the lease when it goes up for sale

-What the community right to bid won’t do:
+What the community right to bid won’t do

-- guarantee that the community interest group will be the successful bidder – the owner can still choose who can make the purchase
+- Guarantee that the community interest group will be the successful bidder – the owner can still choose who can make the purchase

-- prevent a change of use by the owner
+- Prevent a change of use by the owner

-- ensure the continuation of any particular services on the site
+- Ensure the continuation of any particular services on the site

-- enable to community interest group to buy the asset at a preferential rate
+- Enable to community interest group to buy the asset at a preferential rate

-- prevent the owner from discussing disposal with other potential purchasers.
+- Prevent the owner from discussing disposal with other potential purchasers

-Who can nominate assets of community value?
+Who can nominate ACVs?